pkmn/engine/docs/TESTING.md

 Note that how long a given battle takes is heavily dependent on the teams in question.
-The benchmark runs on teams that have effectively been generated using ["Challenge Cup"](https://bulbapedia.bulbagarden.net/wiki/Challenge_Cup) semantics, and because this includes numerous sub-optimal moves (eg. Thunder Shock in addition to Thunderbolt, instead of just the latter) it is expected to take substantially longer than more traditional ["Random Battle" sets](https://github.com/pkmn/randbats) or handcrafted teams. **Experimentally the random sets used by the benchmark are expected to be roughly 2-3× slower than what would be typical in practice.**
+The benchmark runs on teams that have effectively been generated using ["Challenge Cup"](https://bulbapedia.bulbagarden.net/wiki/Challenge_Cup) semantics, and because this includes numerous sub-optimal moves (e.g. Thunder Shock in addition to Thunderbolt, instead of just the latter) it is expected to take substantially longer than more traditional ["Random Battle" sets](https://github.com/pkmn/randbats) or handcrafted teams. **Experimentally the random sets used by the benchmark are expected to be roughly 2-3× slower than what would be typical in practice.**

-[^2]: It is possible to remain in sync between configurations which can inspect `Battle` and those that can't by always saving the raw result returned by the last RNG call and reapplying it to the next request in the event of an "[Unavailable choice]" error (eg. call the RNG and get back `r`, attempt to choose the `r % N`-th choice, get rejected, on the next request do not generate a new `r` but instead now make the `r % M`-th choice where `M` is the actual available choices post rejection).
+[^2]: It is possible to remain in sync between configurations which can inspect `Battle` and those that can't by always saving the raw result returned by the last RNG call and reapplying it to the next request in the event of an "[Unavailable choice]" error (e.g. call the RNG and get back `r`, attempt to choose the `r % N`-th choice, get rejected, on the next request do not generate a new `r` but instead now make the `r % M`-th choice where `M` is the actual available choices post rejection).
 Since it isn't especially important to demonstrate how much slower the (already slow)